neosaurrrus/blog-entries/60 - Gatsby 1.md

 # Learning Gatsby - CSS in Gatsby with Styled Components

 This is part 3 of my Gatsby series start XXXXX for it to make more sense!
+This is all about getting our plain Gatsby pages looking a little nicer using modern approaches as we go.

 First of all, if you just want to create a CSS file in your layouts.js and link to it, you sure can.
 There is nothing stopping you in Gatsby.
 But like with alot of Gatsby, there is a better way that allows Gatsby to do things smarter.
-For Gatsby to do that, it needs to be made aware of the CSS by importing it.
+For Gatsby to do that, it needs to be made aware of the CSS by importing it in specially.

 There is lots of ways to do this: